Tushige/e-Commerce/README.md

 # e-Commerce
-My version of an e-Commerce website.
+My version of a blogging website.
 Project is still in progress